GESIS-Methods-Hub/andrew/README.md

 ## Dependencies

 - [Docker](https://www.docker.com/)
+  - a) add andrew as a docker user so it does not need superuser privilege
+  - b) alternatively: install rootless docker.
+In this case you need to set docker_host in the config.yaml or config_minimal.yaml
 - Quarto >= 1.3
 - R == 4.2.3 (for remote Intellij development)
 - Python
   - [repo2docker](https://repo2docker.readthedocs.io/)

 ### Dependencies installation